RubyCrypto/rbnacl/README.md

 RbNaCl's documentation can be found [in the Wiki][wiki].
 The following features are supported:

+* [SimpleBox]: easy-to-use public-key or secret-key encryption "on Rails"
 * [Secret-key Encryption][secretkey]: authenticated symmetric encryption using a single key shared among parties
 * [Public-key Encryption][publickey]: securely send messages to a given public